kazuhitoyokoi/nr-handson-techxchange2025/chatapp.md

 ![](images/simplechatui.png)

-To clear the chat history managed internally by flow context, you need to clear it manually.
+To clear the chat history managed by the flow context internally, you need to clear it manually.
 Open the "context" tab in the right sidebar, and click the "refresh" button to get the latest data.
 Then, click the "Delete" button.

 ![](images/clearcontext.png)